platypusrex/nextjs-apollo-client/README.md

 The second and last callback option is `onHydrationComplete`.
 This is used in conjunction with `hydrateQueries` and should be more commonly used than `onClientInitialized`.
 The callback is run after any queries from `hydrateQueries` are run and returns either the result of any hydration operation or errors from each query.
 Results for hydrated operations are mapped to there operation name.
-If you have provided your instance of `NextApolloClient` the generic (`typeof hydrationMap`), you will get proper auto-completion for any of the operation names.
+If you have provided the hydration map generic to your instance of `NextApolloClient`, you will get proper auto-completion for any of your hydrated operations.

 A return is again not required, but you can provide the same [return value](https://nextjs.org/docs/api-reference/data-fetching/get-server-side-props#getserversideprops-return-values)